 Promoting Inclusive Language:

-Using language that emphasizes the value and contributions of all workers, regardless of collar classification, cultivates a more inclusive work culture.
+Embracing collarless workforce using language that emphasizes the value and contributions of all workers, regardless of collar classification, cultivates a more inclusive work culture.

 With the rise of artificial intelligence (AI) and automation, the traditional concept of collared jobs faces disruption.
 Some routine tasks traditionally associated with blue and white-collar positions are being automated, leading to the evolution of job roles.
 As AI continues to advance, the boundaries between collar classifications may blur, emphasizing the importance of transferrable skills and adaptability in the workforce.